azomDev/Protocol-Concepts/proto1.md

 ### **Assumptions**
 - The **server** and **client** are **not compromised**.
+- TODO: assumption about time sync between client and server (depending on approx, > or <, it can either be good to use, not working or unsafe)

 ### **Definitions**
 - Let **X** be the number of seconds a request is valid for.